 What are the arrangements for parents of children with SEND who wish to make a complaint regarding provision available at the school?

 If you feel that your concern has not been dealt with appropriately, you may request a copy of our complaints procedure from the office.

 For further information please follow the link for Enfield’s Local Offer for SEND

-Our offer to children with special educational needs and disabilities was prepared in April 2021 It will be reviewed in April 2022.
+Our offer to children with special educational needs and disabilities was prepared in April 2021.
+Next review is January 2023

 Send Information – Printable version